hRun/TA_cryptosuite/README.md

 The add-on relies on the Splunk Add-On builder[1], developed by Splunk and licensed under the Apache License, Version 2.0 http://www.apache.org/licenses/LICENSE-2.0.

 The _crypt_ command uses a slightly modified version of Sybren A. Stuevel's (https://stuvel.eu/) pure-Python RSA implementation [2] which is licensed under the Apache License, Version 2.0 http://www.apache.org/licenses/LICENSE-2.0.
-This module itself relies on Ilya Etingof's pyasn1 Python module [2.2] which is licensed under BSD 2-Clause.
+This module itself relies on Ilya Etingof's pyasn1 Python module [2.2] which is licensed under the BSD 2-Clause License, https://spdx.org/licenses/BSD-2-Clause.html.
 Changes include the PKCS#1 v2 (OAEP) support suggested and implemented by Inada Naoki (https://twitter.com/methane) [2.3] which is licensed under the Apache License, Version 2.0 http://www.apache.org/licenses/LICENSE-2.0 as well.

 The _crypt_ command also uses Richard Moore's (http://www.ricmoo.com/) pure-Python AES implementation [3] which is licensed under the MIT License, https://opensource.org/licenses/MIT.

 When including a system wide Python installation's package library, the add-on will make use of Python's "pycryptodomex" package [4] which is partially in the public domain and partially released under the BSD 2-Clause license https://www.pycryptodome.org/en/latest/src/license.html.

+The _encode_ command uses a pure-Python Base58 implementation based on David Keijser's code [5] which is licensed under the MIT License, https://opensource.org/licenses/MIT.

+The _encode_ command uses a pure-Python Base62 implementation based on Sumin Byeon's code [6] which is licensed under the BSD 2-Clause Simplified License, https://spdx.org/licenses/BSD-2-Clause.html.

 ## License

-**This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.** [5]
+**This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.** [7]

 This roughly translates to

 * You may freely use, share and adapt this work non-commercially as long as you give appropriate credit.
 When adapting or sharing, this needs to happen under the same license, changes should be indicated.
 * You may freely use this work in a commercial environment as long as the use is not primarily intended for commercial advantage or monetary compensation.
 YOU MAY NOT SELL THIS WORK.
 Neither standalone nor within an application bundle.

-As this paragraph is not a substitute for the license, please reffer to _References_ for completeness and correctness.
+As this paragraph is not a substitute for the license, please refer to _References_ for completeness and correctness.

 Feel free to contact me should you plan to use the add-on outside these terms.